The UK's 'Review on Anti-Microbial Resistance'

 The analysis, presented by the economist Jim O'Neill, said the costs would spiral to $100tn (£63tn).
 Mr O'Neill told the BBC: "To put that in context, the annual GDP [gross domestic product] of the UK is about $3tn, so this would be the equivalent of around 35 years without the UK contribution to the global economy."

 O'Neill was appointed by Prime Minister David Cameron in July to head a review of antimicrobial resistance.
 He is best known for his economic analysis of developing nations and their growing importance in global trade.
-He coined the acronyms BRIC (Brazil, Russia, India and China) and more recently Mint (Mexico, Indonesia, Nigeria and Turkey).
+He coined the acronyms BRIC (Brazil, Russia, India and China - before adding South Africa) and more recently MINT (Mexico, Indonesia, Nigeria and Turkey).

 He said the impact of the would be mostly keenly felt in these countries.